lil-fluff/AviFav-Migration-Tool/README.md

 # AviFav-Migration-Tool

+THIS REPOSITORY IS BEING ARCHIVED DUE TO INTERNAL CHANGES WITH THE API ON VRCHAT'S END.
+PLEASE UNDERSTAND THAT YOU TAKE THE FULL RISK OF ATTEMPTING TO DO ANYTHING FURTHER WITH THIS CODE.

 Hi, hello,
 Are you missing your old VRCTools AvatarFav list and want something to fix it?
 Then I have just the thing for you!